core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Protection of Multicast Notifications with Group OSCORE # {#sec-secured-notifications}

-A server can protect multicast notifications by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, thus ensuring that they are protected end-to-end for the observer clients.
+A server can protect multicast notifications by using the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, thus ensuring that they are protected end-to-end for the observer clients.
 This requires that both the server and the clients interested in receiving multicast notifications from that server are members of the same OSCORE group.

 In some settings, the OSCORE group to refer to can be pre-configured on the clients and the server.
 In such a case, a server which is aware of such pre-configuration can simply assume a client to be already member of the correct OSCORE group.